peppedilillo/ht1/README.md

 ## Usage

+Assuming `python3` points to a Python 3.6+ binary:

 1. Copy the script `ht1.py` from the `src/ht1` directory.
 2. Run on HERMES SRA binary files with `python3 ht1.py SRAFILENAME`.

+The `ht1.py` script has no dependencies outside standard library and requires no installation.
 If the transient search returns a positive, a new file `SRAFILENAME_trigger.txt` is created in the `SRAFILENAME` parent directory.
 The trigger output files are purposefully minimal UTF-8 encoded text files.
 They contain only three integers: the number of trigger hits, a start-time index, and an end-time index.
 The transients live somewhere between the start and end time indeces.